 "Pushing… Oh God," Finch fought the bile coming to his throat.

 John breathed deeply and started his instructions.
-Better explain everything before he passed out, he didn't know how long he would be coherent.
+Better explain everything before he passed out; he didn't know how long he would be conscious.
 The next minutes were going to be challenging, even for him.